KannonZenetism/zenetism-field-physics/zenetism/mpx/awareness-spectrum-and-its-inverse-arc.md

 The inverse arc does not merely lack awareness, nor does it only distort a centropic original.
 Each inverse register is a structurally real mode of the inverse arc, expressing its own form of awareness-inversion according to its placement.

 This is the asymmetry that keeps the arc coherent.
 At IL₅ the inversion is maximal: non-awareness is the voiding of the most integrated awareness, the inverse of Theon's coherent presence.
-Descending the inverse arc, the registers have individuated and embodied structure to invert, and so appear as inverted-and-present rather than voided — counterfeit order, fractured selfhood, mimetic identity, embodied compulsion.
+Along the inverse arc, the registers have individuated and embodied structure to invert, and so appear as inverted-and-present rather than voided — counterfeit order, fractured selfhood, mimetic identity, embodied compulsion.
 The inverse arc is not the absence of the centropic; it is its structural counter-placement.

 ## Canonical Designations

 This entry fixes the formal names of the inverse strata.
 Where earlier material named an inverse register by an *effect* it produces or a *function* it performs, those descriptions are retained as descriptions — they are not the formal designation.

 - **Non-Awareness** properly names 🕷️ Nekron at IL₅.
-- The lower inverse strata are named by their corresponding inverse awareness-registers: **inverse conscious-awareness** (IL₄), **inverse reflexive consciousness** (IL₃), **inverse identity-aware consciousness** (IL₂), and **inverse embodied consciousness** (IL₁).
+- The remaining inverse strata are named by their corresponding inverse awareness-registers: **inverse conscious-awareness** (IL₄), **inverse reflexive consciousness** (IL₃), **inverse identity-aware consciousness** (IL₂), and **inverse embodied consciousness** (IL₁).

 Three words must be kept distinct: